Does the G-spot really exist?

 Begin by applying pressure and gentle stroking motions (similar to a come-hither gesture) to the front vaginal wall.
 If you’re new to exploring this internal zone, it may feel a bit odd or uncomfortable at first.
 You might feel like you need to pee.
 Most people with vaginas report that a G-spot orgasm is a slow build, so take your time until you find a spot that produces enjoyable sensations.
 Try pressing a hand on your belly, close to the pubic mound while another hand stimulates your G-spot and clitoral glans.

 As long as things are feeling good, keep going.
 Given the controversial history of the G-spot, it’s not entirely surprising that very little research has been conducted on the topic of female sexual pleasure.That’s why we surveyed over 1,000 people, asking what types of speed and pressure they most preferred when stimulating their G-spot.

 33% prefer alternating speeds

 30% prefer a build-up from a slow to a fast speed

 19% prefer a medium speed

 12% prefer a fast speed

 As for the amount of pressure applied to the G-spot:

-So, what does this all mean?
+So what does this all mean?
 There’s more than one way to stimulate your G-spot.
 If you don’t find something enjoyable on the first or even multiple tries, don’t worry.
-It can take time to find out exactly what you prefer (and that could be nothing, you might not find G-spot stimulation pleasurable, which is completely normal).
+It takes time to find exactly what you prefer (and that could be nothing—you might not find G-spot stimulation pleasurable, which is completely normal).

-So, long story short, the G-spot does exist and for many (though not all) people with vaginas, and stimulating it can result in some pretty fantastic orgasms.
-It can take a while to find your G-spot and learn just what types of speeds and pressure you enjoy, but keep with it!
+In summary, the G-spot does exist and for many (though not all) people with vaginas, stimulating it can result in some pretty fantastic orgasms.
+It takes a while to find your G-spot and learn just what types of speeds and pressure you enjoy, but keep with it!
 You may be surprised by the amount of pleasure you can experience.